 Dawson Daily News Print & Publishing Festival

-The Dawson Daily News Print & Publishing Festival strives to bring an inclusive, innovative, and community-minded focus to a multi-day celebration of visual printmaking, literature, publishing, and heritage, including the creation of contemporary works through historical processes.
+The Print & Publishing Festival presents an inclusive and innovative multi-day celebration of visual printmaking, literature, publishing, and heritage.
 Featured guests range from emerging to established printmakers, publishers and writers, all embracing a spirit of independent creativity while remaining open to collaborative processes.

 Workshops and daytime Festival events take place in the rarely-accessed home of the Dawson Daily News, one of Dawson City’s early newspapers (printed from 1899 to 1954).
-Workshops, demonstrations and readings breathe new life into the formerly active space in our community.
 Since the first year of this project, an 1890s Chandler & Price letterpress, formerly used at the Whitehorse Star, has been completely restored for use.
 Other original artifacts are on display thanks to Parks Canada.